 Financial aid deferments will be processed automatically for all financial aid students who meet the following criteria:

-- The student has completed the financial aid application process by the published deadline (indicated in the Financial Aid Application Packet);
+- The student has completed the financial aid application process and been awarded prior to the start of the term;

 Financial aid students who do not receive a financial aid deferment must pay their tuition in full by the tuition payment deadline.
 See the dates published in the "Academic Calendar" included in this General Bulletin.
 Failure to pay by the published deadline will result in a late payment fee assessment.